-We're still waiting for full internal support for mods within Minecraft, and until that arrives there are a few downloads that will make things much easier for you if you're not keen on fiddling around in folders.
+When it comes to installing mods, always check out your options.
 Some mods come with auto-installers, which make them very easy to handle, but many don't, so it's best to follow the instructions in the links provided very closely.

-All these mods have been checked to work with with Minecraft 1.5.2, but if you do a lot of swapping mods around then you might find Magic Launcher a useful tool - it makes the whole process much simpler and easier.
+If you do a lot of swapping mods around then you might find Magic Launcher a useful tool - it makes the whole process much simpler and easier.

 Finally, it goes without saying that if you've got a Minecraft world that you're incredibly attached to, then back it up before you fiddle around with mods too much.
 It's unlikely, but just like taking your first diamond pickaxe through a nether portal, there's always a risk that something terrible might happen.